JJWatMyself/SunPower/README.md

 # SunPower
 This project is for monitoring SunPower solar using PRTG with Perl.
 Notes in reverse chronology are below

-2018/08/05 Ohhh, I have some knew stuff that I have been working on to share.  :)
+2018/08/05 Ohhh, I have some knew stuff that I have been working on and ready to share an udate.  :)

-I have created four new fields which are calculations that are derived from the manufacturer spec sheet.
+I have created five new fields which are calculations from realtime values combined with values that are derived from the manufacturer spec sheet.
+The four new fields are:

   p_mpptcont_output_power (%)